 Find-Command -Repository PSGallery | Select-Object -First 10

-uses the First parameter to display the first 10 results.
+: Limits the output to the first 10 results.

 The output of the above PowerShell script to find commands in the specified repository returns the commands as follows.